Blog Article

 Although there are major differences between these generations, many can be attributed to the sweeping societal, technological, and cultural changes that we have experienced.
 Parenting trends, education, and societal norms have seen all been through major changes over time.
 Therefore, we should expect the perspectives of young adults, their parents, and their grandparents to be significantly different.
 Compared to their grandparents, the Pew Research Center found that Millennials (Generation Y) tend to be highly educated, racially, and ethnically diverse, with a large portion of women in the workforce.
 And, they tend to be detached from major institutions, be they political, religious, military, or marital.

-However, an IBM study found that its employees of all ages generally shared the same goals of making a positive impact in their organization; helping to address social and environmental challenges; working with a diverse group of people, and working for a ‘best in industry’ organization.
-This demonstrates that workplace behavior between and among generations can be similar and very compatible.
+However, an IBM study found that its employees of all age groups generally shared the same goals of making a positive impact in their organization; helping to address social and environmental challenges; working with a diverse group of people, and working for a ‘best in industry’ organization.
+This demonstrates that workplace behavior between and among post millennial generation can be similar and very compatible.

 The prevalence of generational biases and stereotypes are much more than a mere annoyance to those impacted by them.
 They erode morale and collaboration and diminish performance and opportunities for growth.